scrudgey/DJ2020/hacking_v3.md

 * smaller terminal window
 * hacking from cyberdeck
 * color of text in cybernode info panel
-* "player" should be "localhost"
+* "player" should be "cyberdeck"
 * remove edge line render when edge is removed
 * cybernodeinfo overlaps item view
 * player -> node edge should not have elbowing